Thumdeo/CRUD/README.md

 OR

-# _A .
+# _B .
 Use Maven in IntelliJ IDEA using file setup_
 1. Extract the ZIP File
     Locate the downloaded maven-x.x.x-bin.zip file.
     Extract it to a directory on your computer (e.g., C:\Program Files\Maven or D:\Tools\Maven).